-So you want great arms, but dumbbells aren’t for you?
+So you want toned, buff arms, but weights aren’t for you?
 Done!
-Some of the very best arm workouts are completely equipment-free.
+Some of the very best upper body workouts are completely equipment-free.
 After all, what’s more challenging: pushing 10-pound dumbbells or pushing your own bodyweight?
 Notice, I didn’t specify a number.
 Who needs that?
 The bottom line is that great arms can come in practical ways.
-Here are five great moves that require just YOU!
+Here are 5 upper body exercises without weights.

-- Perform each exercises for the number or time listed.
+- Perform each exercise for the number or time listed.

 - Rest after you finish them all and go through the series once again.